ralfbecher/q-risotto/README.md

 POST /v1/docs/{docId}/**hypercube** - give a qHyperCubeDef JSON as payload (request body) and get back the evaluated getLayout().**qHyperCube**

-POST /v1/docs/{docId}/hypercube/**json** - give a qHyperCubeDef JSON as payload (request body) and get back the evaluated getLayout().qHyperCube transformed into a JSON collection of data rows (eg. easy to use with Qlik REST Connector)
+POST /v1/docs/{docId}/hypercube/**json** - give a qHyperCubeDef JSON as payload (request body) and get back the evaluated getLayout().qHyperCube transformed into a **JSON collection** of data rows (eg. easy to use with Qlik REST Connector), date and timestamps are delivered in UTC-time

 ### Usage